 - Increase in revenue: Whether it’s improvement in customer retention or optimising sales, predictive analytics has a positive impact on revenue and profitability.
 It can be a driving force for businesses to propel from startup to competitive midsize to large enterprise.

 How It Works

-Without predictive analytics, organizations would need to test the market to determine the best outcome for future services and products.
+Without predictive analytics, organisations would need to test the market to determine the best outcome for future services and products.
 Test marketing is costly, typically taking several attempts to land on the right sales promotion.
-With predictive analytics, organizations can make data-driven decisions based on past sales performance or past patterns to determine future outcomes.
+With predictive analytics, organisations can make data-driven decisions based on past sales performance or past patterns to determine future outcomes.

 Before working with a specific dataset, data scientists might perform data mining to evaluate a dataset and determine if it’s viable for a specific application.
 Another option is to use analysis tools to work with large datasets and determine if the data is accurate for use with machine learning and predictive analytics.

 A few ways predictive analytics works with specific applications:

 - Determine future weather patterns and alert communities of upcoming destructive weather events.